Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-nservicebus-using-servicematrix-2.0-publish-subscribe.md

 We've all purchased items online and know that in reality many different things will need to happen when an order is accepted for processing.
 Arguably the most important business step should be billing the customer!
 In our example, let's consider how we add a billing capability to charge the customer for the order.

 ## Create the OrderAccepted Event
 In our example the `SubmitOrderProcessor` component handles the `SubmitOrder` messages.

-Using the dropdown menu of the `SubmitOrderProcessor` select 'Publish Event' as shown.
+Using the drop-down menu of the `SubmitOrderProcessor` select 'Publish Event' as shown.

 ![Publish Event](images/servicematrix-publishevent.png)

 Name the new event `OrderAccepted`
 ## Adding the Subscriber
 To create a subscriber for this new event, select the dropdown of the `OrderAccepted` event and choose 'Add Subscriber' as shown here:

 ![New Event Subscriber](images/servicematrix-orderacceptedevent.png)

 In the 'Add Event Subscriber' window use the 'Add new Service' text box to add a [new service called Billing](images/servicematrix-addeventsubscriber.png "New Billing Service").
 You should notice that a an `OrderAcceptedProcessor` has been created in a new Billing Service.
 The dashed container indicates that the component has yet to be deployed.
 Also notice that the lines representing the `OrderAccepted` event messages are dashed.
 This is because they are events.
 The `SubmitOrder' messages are commands and are illustrated with a solid line.

 ![Undeployed Billing Service](images/servicematrix-undeployedbilling.png).

 ## Deploy the OrderAcceptedProcessor
-At this point the OrderAcceptedProcessor is not deployed.
-To deploy the service use the drop down menu and chose 'Deploy Component' as shown here:
+To deploy the `OrderAcceptedProcessor` use the drop down menu and choose 'Deploy Component' as shown here:

 ![Deploy OrderAcceptedProcessor](images/servicematrix-orderaccepted-deploy.png)